Moying-moe/SuperIo/README.md

 using SuperIo;
 ```

-When your project is built, copy `WinRing0x64.dll` and `WinRing0x64.sys` to your application's root.
+When your project is built, copy *WinRing0* files to your application's root.

 Or you can also add these files into your project if you are using *Visual Studio* or other IDE.
-It will automatically copy these files.
+After proper setups, it will automatically copy these files to your application's root.

 ---